-Anesthesiologist Assistant (AA) Program Information Anesthesiologist assistants (AAs) are highly educated allied health professionals who work under the direction of an anesthesiologist to help implement the anesthetic plan as prescribed by the anesthesiologist.
-AAs are trained through master's degree professional programs in the delivery and maintenance of quality anesthesia care as well as advanced patient monitoring techniques.
-AAs can be thought of as similar to physician assistants, except that they work exclusively with anesthesiologists and practicing independently or in a primary care setting is NOT included in the AAs scope of practice.
-AAs usually practice in a hospital setting that uses an Anesthesia Care Team approach and are always supervised by anesthesiologists.
-Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Incomplete Degree Audit The degree audit will contain ONLY the requirements for the core curriculum and final degree requirements.
-Upon declaration of a major or major emphasis, major requirements will be listed.
-You may need to satisfy additional final degree requirements should a Bachelor of Arts degree or Bachelor of Science degree program be chosen.
-Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
-These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
-See the Pre-Professional Handbook for more specific information about each pre-professional program.
+American Sign Language Deaf Studies (Minor) Program Information , American Sign Lang and Deaf Studies, Minor Rqrmnts LANG-201, 202, 301, six credits from EDUC-302, 306, 309, ENGL-317, INTP-301, 444, SOCL-320, SOWK-331.
+Eight credits must be unique to the minor.
 Applied Mathematics (Minor) Program Information Minors at Viterbo University generally require between 15-25 credits upon completion.
 Transfer course and waivers and/or substitutions could modify these credit totals.
-Policy A minimum of eight credits must be unique to the minor and must not be part of the student's major, prerequisites or support courses for the major, nor part of another minor.
+Back Policy A minimum of eight credits must be unique to the minor and must not be part of the students major, prerequisites or support courses for the major, nor part of another minor.
 A student may be required to take MATH 112 or 113 as preparation for 220, depending on their initial placement.
-Applied Mathematics, Minor Requirements MATH 150, 230, 335, 365, one course from 220, 344, 420.
+Applied Mathematics and Analytics (BS) Applied Mathematics, Minor Requirements MATH 150, 230, 335, 365, one course from 220, 344, 420.
 Eight credits must be unique to the minor.
 Cert Math, Early Adol-Adolscnc, Minor Rqrmnts MATH 220, 221, 230, 261, 450.
 Eight credits must be unique to the minor.

-Applied Mathematics (Minor) Cert Math, Mid Chld-Early Adol, Minor Rqrmnts MATH 113, 220, 221, 230, one course from 261, 325, 335, 344, 450, 498, 499.
+Cert Math, Mid Chld-Early Adol, Minor Rqrmnts MATH 113, 220, 221, 230, one course from 261, 325, 335, 344, 450, 498, 499.
 Eight credits must be unique to the minor.
-Applied Mathematics and Analytics (BS) Program Information Applied mathematics and analytics majors create solutions to complex real-world problems through a mathematical approach.
+Program Information Applied mathematics and analytics majors create solutions to complex real-world problems through a mathematical approach.
 Students build a theoretical foundation of mathematics, apply programming strategies to analyze and visualize data, and create predictive models to aid in decision-making through course-embedded projects.
 These course-embedded projects hone critical thinking skills, and provide students with invaluable teamwork, communication, and networking opportunities that employers seek.
-Learning Outcomes Solve Problem Creatively using Mathematical Reasoning and Computer Programming Analyze and Visualize Data Create and Optimize Predictive Models Communicate Effectively and Engage in Teamwork Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
-(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
-Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Applied Math and Analytics, Major Requirements MATH 150, 220, 221, 230, 261, 320, 325, 335, 365, 487, 498, 499, 344 or 420, ENGR 112, 370, PHYS 260, 270, MGMT 447.
-(55 credits)
+Back Back Learning Outcomes Solve Problem Creatively using Mathematical Reasoning and Computer Programming Analyze and Visualize Data Create and Optimize Predictive Models

+Bachelor of

+Requirement

+Science

+Communicate Effectively and Engage in Teamwork

+Complete 11 credits of natural science and/or mathematics.
+(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative

+Literacy credit within the LIVE program may also count toward the total.)